trosvigt/CSC330-Final-Project/README.md

 3. Add tests to the group
    - Add a test description
    - Add a test expectation
-4. Repeat steps two through three on the instance created in step one as many tames as you would like
+4. Repeat steps two through three on the instance created in step one as many times as you would like
 5. Run all tests and view results

 ## Structure